fac19/work-in-progress/README.md

 #### GET /followedprojects
 Get your watched (followed) projects
-Send access token as a Bearer Token in the Authorization Header

 #### GET /userprojects
 Get your own projects
-Send access token as a Bearer Token in the Authorization Header

 #### POST /userprojects
 Add a new project to your account
-Send access token as a Bearer Token in the Authorization Header

 Request body example:
 ```json